nlpsandbox/nlpsandbox.io/wiki/608956-NLPDevelopers.md

 By the end of Step 2, you now have an API service that you can start -- just don't expect this service to do anything meaningful as it will return the message `do some magic!` to all the requests it receives.
 You can observe this behavior in this [live example of the Python Date Annotator stub], which you obtain after completing Step 2.

-The API service stub generated at Step 2 automatically validates the data received and returned against the schemas defined in the OpenAPI specification of the NLP Tool, which contributes to the overall robustness and reliability of the tool.
+The API service stub generated at Step 2 automatically validates the data received and returned against the schemas defined in the OpenAPI specification of the NLP Sandbox tool, which contributes to the overall robustness and reliability of the tool.
 The API service stub also comes with a web interface.
 Not bad for downloading one JSON file and running one command!

 The NLP Sandbox Team started from the Python Date Annotator stub and implemented Step 3 in order to provide the users of the NLP Sandbox with a [complete example of the Date Annotator] that can be used to annotate dates in clinical notes -- just don't expect a high performance!